Weakening muscles, loss of balance and aches in different parts of the body can make toilet visits difficult, dangerous

 A raised toilet seat is also helpful for seniors (and anyone else) who has undergone knee or hip surgery or has an injury in one of those areas.

 In this buying guide, we review the best raised toilet seats for the elderly that are available to buy online in the UK.

 If you have an elderly family member or friend who has mobility and balance problems, this guide will help you choose the best raised toilet seat to make their bathroom visits safer and easier.

-Note: If your elderly family member has serious mobility problems such that they have difficulty walking to the toilet or are bedridden, a bedside commode or a bedpan is the best toileting solution, not a raised toilet seat.
+Note: If your elderly family member has serious mobility problems such that they have difficulty walking to the toilet or are bedridden, a suitable bedside commode or a bedpan is the best toileting solution, not a raised toilet seat.